Running Analysis: Case Study

 Our running technique analysis includes a full postural assessment that aims to understand the influence of body posture on the running technique and performance.

-In some cases, we are going to analyze the performance of orthotics and/or insoles when the runner is using them during running training or competition.
+In some cases, we are going to analyze the performance of orthotics, insoles, and different running shoes when the runner is using them during running training or competition.

 Our Running Analysis Report will include many tips on how to correct and improve body posture, running technique, and muscle imbalances, that all together are going to improve running performance.